drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Systematic SAR Studies
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-A systematic SAR study made on a 12-mer reference peptide antagonist, and replacing each amino-acid individually by each of the other 19 possible amino-acids, revealed the importance of the three amino-acids Phe-19, Trp-23 and Leu-26 that are "not permitted" replacements.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/systematic-sar-studies-01495edf'><i class='fa fa-play' aria-hidden='true'></i></button>A systematic SAR study made on a 12-mer reference peptide antagonist, and replacing each amino-acid individually by each of the other 19 possible amino-acids, revealed the importance of the three amino-acids Phe-19, Trp-23 and Leu-26 that are "not permitted" replacements.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[nce]: New Chemical Entity: a compound not previously described.